scc-digitalhub/docs/user/docs/tasks/resources.md

 ![KRM image](../images/krm/krm.png)

 KRM navigation menu provides access to different types of resources.
-This includes both the standard resources (Services, Deployments, Persistent Volume Claims, Secrets) and custom resources based on Custom Resource Definitions currently installed on the platform.
+This includes both standard resources (Services, Deployments, Persistent Volume Claims, Secrets) and custom resources based on Custom Resource Definitions currently installed on the platform.
 Some custom resources are managed with the customized UI
 (e.g., PostgreSQL instances, PostgREST Data services o Dremio Data service), while the others may be managed with the standard UI based on their JSON schema.

 ## Management of Standard Kubernetes Resources